 Knowing where tourists are coming from and the demographic and psychographic make-up of these visitors is key for economic development professionals hoping to advertise their community to the right crowds.
 This knowledge can also be advantageous when applying for grants.
-Fortunately, data can make this easier.
+Fortunately, Buxton's detailed analytics can make this easier.

-Mobile GPS data analytics, like the insights provided by Buxton’s Mobilytics, helps communities track foot traffic via satellite pings from mobile devices.
-Combined with household level demographics and lifestyle data, this gives communities an accurate and granular view of who their core visitors are, and where other similar target audiences can be found.
+Customer behavioral data helps communities understand visitors and customers.
+Combined with household level demographics and lifestyle data, this gives communities an accurate view of who their core visitors are, and where other similar target audiences can be found.
 This turns marketing efforts into a precise and focused process, as opposed to a hopeful shot in the dark.
 It can also be used to support a community’s case for additional grant funding.

 Tip #3: Consider Redevelopment

 The pandemic hit many businesses hard, closing thousands upon thousands permanently.
 This could mean your community is littered with vacancies that now need filling.